 are some of the main factors that affect the commercial build-out costs

-Season also plays an important role in the commercial construction cost break down as the rates for fuel, transport materials, and labor availability vary by the season.
-The commercial office space is a tenants market and there is a constant demand for basic and mid-range build-outs and amenities.
+Season also plays an important role in the commercial construction cost breakdown as the rates for fuel, transport materials, and labor availability vary by the season.
+The commercial office space is a tenant market, and there is a constant demand for basic and mid-range build-outs and amenities.

 Hard Commercial Build-Out Costs

 These are the costs associated with the improvements to the commercial property that are added to the property with the full idea of leaving them behind when the tenant is leaving the property.
 These are of the nature of altering the building’s basic nature and are mostly borne by the landlord as they are meant to remain on the property even after the tenant leaves the property.
 These include permanent alterations and improvements made to the property and may amount to about 75 to 85 percent of commercial build-out costs.

 Soft Commercial Build-Out Costs

 These are costs are ones that are spent for obtaining services and payment of statutory and other fees required to be paid for the completion of the project.
 The commercial construction cost breakdown shows that this will amount to 8 to 12% of the project’s total cost.